Things you will not find at The Farmers Daughter

 – Boring People

 Well, you know hand how ‘they’ say country folks are friendly?
 If that is true, then country has a home here.
 Big smiles, easy laughter and chatty people abound at Farmers Daughter.
-I sat with one of the owners, Taryn, and chatted away about a number of topics.
 Easy going and ever so likeable.
 Trust me, this is one place you can visit with a laptop or a book and it is A Okay.
 They understand.

 – Cardboard Dessert